 Derby County Football Club operates a ticketing policy that recognises that disabled supporters may need assistance to fully enjoy the match day experience and offers a variety of reasonable adjustments based on individual supporters needs, not their ‘disability’.

 By completing a simple application form together with submitting the appropriate supporting documentation, we can plan to meet your needs during your visit to Pride Park Stadium and that accessible facilities and services are only used by the supporters that need them.

-As well as providing auxiliary services, where a disabled spectator or supporter would find it unreasonably difficult or impossible to access the stadium or services offered, Derby County Football Club will allow the disabled supporter to bring a personal assistant (PA) / essential companion free of charge.
-It is important to understand that the PA / essential companion ticket is not a concessionary ticket or ‘2-for-1’ deal but is actually a reasonable adjustment made by the club to enable a disabled person to more easily access the full range of match day and event services (in consideration of UK legislation as described in the Equality Act 2010).
+As well as providing auxiliary services, where a disabled supporter would find it unreasonably difficult or impossible to access the stadium or services offered, Derby County Football Club will allow the disabled supporter to bring a personal assistant (PA) / essential companion free of charge.
+It is important to understand that the PA / essential companion ticket is not a concessionary ticket or ‘2-for-1’ deal but is actually a reasonable adjustment made by the Club to enable a disabled supporter to more easily access the full range of match day and event services (in consideration of UK legislation as described in the Equality Act 2010).

 At Derby County Football Club, we take our responsibilities toward disabled supporters very seriously.
 We recognise that for some of our supporters to take advantage of all that we have to offer they may need support from another person.
 As such, it is our policy that where this is the case we make available complimentary tickets which will enable a disabled supporter to bring a Personal Assistant/Essential Companion with them to support them with their needs.

 The only criteria we have for offering a complimentary PA/Essential Companion ticket is that you need to have another person with you to get the same quality of service as a non-disabled person for a reason related to your own impairment.
 This does not apply to short term conditions like broken legs.